Learn to Build the Tools That Will Shape the Future

 "Our bachelor’s degree combines theoretical and practical knowledge taught by world-renowned faculty members in newly renovated labs."

-— Oscar Barton, Jr., chairman of the Department of Mechanical Engineering
+— Oscar Barton, Jr., founding chairman of the Department of Mechanical Engineering

 We invite you to come to campus and meet our faculty and learn more about our programs and research.